ljjcoder/inpainting/README.md

 # inpainting
-using wavelet loss and multi level discriminator
+Using wavelet loss and multi level discriminator

+Here we supply the pretrained model of Places2 and CelebA-HQ.
+Places2: